Eigenvalue bounds of the Kirchhoff Laplacian: The theorem

 \begin{lemma} $\lambda_n \leq d_n +d_{n-1}$ for all quivers with $n$ vertices. \end{lemma}

-\paragraph{} The reason is that we can still factor $K=F^T F$ and that the spectral radius of $K= F^T F$ agrees with the spectral radius of $K_1=F F^T$ if $F$ is an incidence gradient matrix of the quiver and because the spectral radius of $K_1$ is bound above by the maximal absolute column sum in $K_1$, which is $d_n+d_{n-1}$.
+\paragraph{} The details are in the proof section.
+The key is that we can still factor $K=F^T F$ and that the spectral radius of $K=K_0=F^T F$ agrees with the spectral radius of $K_1=F F^T$ if $F$ is the incidence gradient matrix of the quiver and because the spectral radius of $K_1$ is bounded above by the maximal absolute column sum $d_n+d_{n-1}$ of $K_1$.